Continuing Education Activity

 Postoperative and Rehabilitation Care

 Hyperglycemia is common postoperatively.
 High blood sugars postoperatively are associated with higher perioperative complications so the target blood sugars should be kept around 140-180 mg/dL.
-Multiple teams take care of postoperative patients during their hospital stay, thereby needing a multidisciplinary team to create and follow protocols to treat hyperglycemia and decrease perioperative complications.
+Multiple teams take care of postoperative patients during their hospital stay, thereby needing a multidisciplinary team to create and follow protocols to treat hyperglycemia and decrease perioperative and postoperative complications.

 Hyperglycemia can be managed by internists but if remains uncontrolled then consultation with endocrinology is needed.
 The management of diabetes and its complications requires a multi-disciplinary team.
 Following specialties are involved in the management of diabetes and its complications

 Deterrence and Patient Education